 Meeting agendas and minutes in PDF format can be downloaded from this section.
 The schedule and locations of all Board and committee meetings can be found on the Board calendar.
 To access this information, select “View Full Events Calendar” under the Latest Events section of our Home page.

-If you would like to request more detailed information from past Board meetings that is not available in this section, send an email to email@example.com.
-Please be sure to include as much detail as possible in your request including your contact information and the Board meeting date and time.
+If you would like to request more detailed information from past Board meetings that is not available in this section, email firstname.lastname@example.org.
+Please include as much detail as possible in your request, including your contact information, and the Board meeting date and time.
 Note that depending on the amount of information provided and method/medium requested, a fee may be charged.

 Should you have any questions or concerns, please feel free to email the Board directly at email@example.com.